natasyaprm/Sales-Report-Dashboard-Kimia-Farma/README.md

 # Introduction

-This is a final project for my Project-Based Intern as a Big Data Analytics at PT.
+This is the final project for my Project-Based Intern as a Big Data Analytics at PT.
 Kimia Farma, Tbk (provided by Rakamin Academy).
-As a Big Data Analyst Intern who understands the sales data for each Brand at Kimia Farma, I was assigned to create a dashboard for sales report in one year from the raw data that has been provided.
+As a Big Data Analyst Intern who understands the sales data for each Brand at Kimia Farma, I was assigned to create a dashboard for sales reports in one year from the raw data that has been provided.

 # Tools
 - PostgreSQL